tauthethirtythird/io_qp2_rule_kor/readme.md

 > Strength isn't necessary for those with nothing to lose.

-- Received attack multiplier becomes 3x (notice: cancelling multiplier isn't changed)
+- Received attack multiplier becomes 3x (notice: `cancelling multiplier` isn't changed)
 - 14 high playfield
 - Garbage hole positions have two warnings
-- `Garbage Favor` is locked to a very high value
+- `Garbage Favor` is locked to a very high value, and `garbage gathering` is permanently enabled

 ### Double Hole Garbage+ (Damnation)

-> No more second chances.
+> Neither the freedom of life or peace of death.

 - The starting board state becomes 12-row checkerboard garbage lines
 - Garbage lines become messy garbage lines with 3~4 random grey blocks
-- Can't cancel garbage lines (though you also don't receive much)
+- Cannot attack (including cancelling).
+Unless during: clearing garbage lines, or with the “BLIGHTED” effect
+ - BLIGHTED: Received after clearing garbage lines, when enabled the next line clear's attack *1.75 and +1, disappears after triggered
+ - Board has 4 fixed garbage lines, when cleared spontaneously appears again
-- Activates `Garbage line protection`
-((translation note: garbage cap is reduced to 2 as well, and apparently incoming garbage is x0.5))
+ - Activates `garbage line protection` (er... isn't there always 4 lines) ((translation note: garbage cap is reduced to 2 as well))

 ### Invisible+ (The Exile)